OLWEN FOUÉRÉ

 TITUS ANDRONICUS / (Tamora) / Selina Cartmell /Siren Productions / Project Arts Centre, Dublin / by Shakespeare

-HERE LIES / (Antonin Artaud) / Selina Cartmell / Galway Arts Festival 2005, Dublin and Paris 2006/ by Operating Theatre
+Artaud in HERE LIES directed by Selina Cartmell / Galway Arts Festival 2005, Dublin and Paris 2006/ produced by by Operating Theatre

 A CRY FROM HEAVEN / (Ness) / Olivier Py / Abbey Theatre, Dublin / by Vincent Woods